tariqdaouda/Mariana/README.rst

 Mariana(Alpha)
 ==============

-Named after the deepest place on earth (Mariana trench), Mariana is a machine learning framework on top of theano.
+Named after the deepest place on earth (Mariana trench), Mariana is a Machine Learning Framework built on top of Theano, that focuses on ease of use.
-Mariana is still in active developement, and there might be some bugs lurking in the dark.
-But I use it everyday, and bugs tend to be rapidely corrected.
-Please feel free to play with it.

 Why is it cool?
 ===============

+**If you can draw it, you can write it.**

+Mariana provides an interface so simple and intuitive that writing models becomes a breeze.
-Mariana networks are graphs of independent layers and that allows for the craziest deepest architectures you can think of, as well as for a super light and clear interface.
+Networks are graphs of connected layers and that allows for the craziest deepest architectures you can think of, as well as for a super light and clean interface.

 There's no need for an MLP or a Perceptron or an Auto-Encoder class, because if you know what these things are, you can turn one into the other in a few seconds.

-And that's the main objective behind Mariana, provide an interface so simple and intuitive that writing models becomes a breeze.

 Mariana is also completely agnostic regarding your datasets or the way you load your hyper-parameters.
-It's business is models and that's it.

 So in short: